R&D RENEWABLE ENERGY

 Offshore wind power, one of Iberdrola's greatest commitments

-Innovation activities in Renewable have focused primarily on improving the efficiency of our operating assets and the integration of renewable energies and develop new designs or processes for future or ongoing projects associated with offshore wind power.
+Innovation activities in the renewable energies area have centred around improving the efficiency of operational assets and integration of renewable energies in the onshore wind power field, and developing new designs or processes for ongoing and future projects associated with offshore wind power.

 MAIN PROJECTS AND INITIATIVES